acl-org/acl-2023/_pages/registration.md

 ## In- Person Pricing

-Each paper must have at least one author who has registered at the Full Conference Regular rate.
+Each main conference paper must have at least one registered author (either in person or virtual).
 If this is prohibitive, please contact the D&I committee.
+Findings papers have optional virtual presentations and optional in-person spotlights.
+If you elect to take advantage of these presentation opportunities, at least one author of the Findings paper must register.

 <style>
 .dates-table { font-size: .8em; }